colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-2.md

 }
 ```

-Now with the `currentBoard` field, we want initially set it's value to an empty board; a single board in a game of Four-In-A-Row has 6 rows and 7 columns (42 positions in total).
+Now with the `currentBoard` field, you will initially set its value to an empty board; a single board in a game of Four-In-A-Row has 6 rows and 7 columns (42 positions in total).
-We'll use an array of arrays to represent this structure in JavaScript.
+you'll use an array of arrays to represent this structure in JavaScript.

-The first step is creating a static method in the `FourInARowGame` class that creates an empty board for us:
+The first step is creating a static method in the `FourInARowGame` class that creates an empty board for you:

 ```js
 export default class FourInARowGame {